rmartinshort/MyShake_simulation_supporting/README.md

 Step 3: Once the simulations are complete, go to the 'error_dir' you specified.
 Use the script 'generate_file_structure.py' to create a directory structure needed for production of the figures.
 You specify the name of a folder, then it creates subfolders for each region and puts the error .csv files into those folders.

 Step 4: Run 'generate_error_figs.py' and provide the path to the folder you've just made with 'generate_file_structure.py'.
 The script will loop though the subfolders and make error plots for each region.

+## Cartopy mapping of the region boxes

+This is explained in global_region_map.ipynb

+## Cartopy mapping of an individual region, showing earthquake locations and MyShake users

+An example of the code used to create one of these figures is shown in event_map_plots.ipynb.
+The same code is actually used (in Event_mapper.py) during the production of maps for each region.
+This notebook is just for better clarity.
+Also see https://github.com/rmartinshort/mini_projects/tree/master/cartopy_mapping for some more cartopy examples.

+## Plotting trigger infomation

+The script Real_trigger_plotting_and_PGA_explore.ipynb can be used to remake Figure 3 from the paper and explore the amplitudes of real triggers.
+All the required files should be in the data directory.

+## Mapping MGRS grid cells and triggers

+The script plot_mgrs_triggers.ipynb can be used to remake Figure 4.
+It makes use of the code in MGRS_corners.py, which attempts to generate shapely polygons from MGRS grid cells and plot them on a map.
+This has not been fully tested and may give strange results!